 The type of pain associated with chronic pelvic pain can vary from woman to woman.
 Some experience severe and constant pain, others describe intermittent bursts of pain, and still, others have a constant dull aching.
 The intensity of the pain varies and is often relieved sometimes improved by lying down.

-Some women You may also experience pressure within your the pelvis.
+Some women may also experience pressure within the pelvis.
 Some Certain activities can sometimes increase the pain, including intercourse, using the toilet, or sitting for long periods.

 Common Causes of Pelvic Pain

 Several diseases can cause chronic pelvic pain, but it can also be a stand-alone condition.
 To treat your chronic pelvic pain, your doctor will first need to determine its cause.
 Sometimes, treating the disease causing the pain can be enough to eliminate the pain.